nischala16/nischala16/README.md

 👩🏻‍💻 Data Analyst sharing about my journey and learnings in tech
 👩🏻‍🎓 BS in Neurobiology and MS in Biomedical Sciences
-🌷 #learninginpublic in my digital garden
+🌷 You can find my analytics work in this [portfolio](https://github.com/nischala16/Data-Analyst-Portfolio).
 💭 Currently exploring machine learning!

 ## 🌐 Socials: